RedPitaya/Documentation/appsFeatures/multichannel/multichannel.rst

         Both devices must be one of the Pro board models (STEMlab 125-14 Pro Gen 2, STEMlab 125-14 Pro Z7020 Gen 2).

-    .. group-tab:: Gen 1
+    .. group-tab:: Original Gen

-        * one STEMlab 125-14 primary device (STEMlab 125-14 Gen 1 Low Noise).
+        * one STEMlab 125-14 primary device (STEMlab 125-14 Low Noise).
-        * one or more STEMlab 125-14 Gen 1 Low Noise secondary devices denoted by an "S" sticker.
+        * one or more STEMlab 125-14 Low Noise secondary devices denoted by an "S" sticker.

 S1 and S2 connectors are used to connect the primary and secondary devices: